Radovel: Social sector

 In the village there is a school, an "Ukrpost" post office, an outpatient department and pharmacy, a village club with a library and ethnographic museum, as well as a village council (which unites Radovel, Rudnia-Radovelska and Poiasky civil communities).

 Education

-Biotechnological Lyceum "Radovel" was opened on September 15 in the village Radovel.
-It was reorganized from Radovel Secondary School I-III ranking.
+Biotechnological Lyceum "Radovel" was opened on September 15, 2018 in the village of Radovel.
+It was reorganized from the Radovel Secondary School I-III ranking.
 The institution is adapted to children with special needs.
 It has a modern design and innovative equipment consisting of more than 10 studios, including robotics, taekwon-do, pottery, drama club, culinary studio, and choreography.

 As of February 2019, 330 students study at the Lyceum.

 Preschool education is represented by the kindergarten No. 20.
 There are three groups in "Strumok" (nursery, middle and junior), the language of education is Ukrainian.
-The facility is designed to hold up to 90 students.
+The facility is designed to accommodate up to 90 students.

 Health Care

 At present in the village there is a pharmacy, a temporary outpatient clinic, as well as an emergency first aid facility — a modern reanimobile with innovative equipment.
 The old outpatient clinic was dismantled on December 8, and the construction of the new one began on December 24.

 The ongoing construction of the outpatient clinic is a part of the "Radovel" project.